 A range of public and private health services are available in Matamata-Piako, with access to 24 hour medical and emergency care.
 Waikato Hospital is located a short drive away and is a full service hospital that serves the Waikato region.
 Ambulance and health shuttles are available to transport people to hospital and medical services.

 Matamata-Piako’s extensive natural features create an environment where outdoor activities are readily accessible to residents and visitors.
-The forest-clad hills of the Kaimai’s and Te Miro Forest Park are ideal for walking and mountain biking, and the district offers many opportunities for camping, kayaking, picnicking and other activities.
+The forest-clad hills of the Kaimai Ranges and Te Miro Forest Park are ideal for walking and mountain biking, and the district offers many opportunities for camping, kayaking, picnicking and other activities.
 Matamata-Piako is also within easy driving distance to great skiing and to New Zealand’s most popular surf and swimming beaches.

-Matamata-Piako has more than 110 public reserves, gardens and parks with a wide range of amenities, playgrounds and walking tracks to enjoy.
+Matamata-Piako has more than 110 public reserves, gardens and parks with a wide range of amenities, playgrounds and walking and cycling tracks to enjoy.
 We also provide a wide range of community facilities (e.g. pools, libraries and events centres) and tourist attractions (e.g. Firth Tower Museum, Te Aroha Mineral Spas and Hauraki Rail Trail).
 These all help make our community a great place to live.